Skip to content

 Week four:

-Set up your metrics dashboard from Section 4
+• Set up your metrics dashboard from Part 4

 Four weeks.
 That's what it takes to go from "we'll figure it out when it snows" to having a documented, assigned, measurable snow removal operation.